ice09/excel2blockchain/README.md

 # Excel2Blockchain

 In this demo data from an Excelsheet is pushed into a smart contract deployed on a Ethereum chain.
 The demo includes compilation and deployment of the smart contract.
 The chain is configured in the Java source code for simplicity, samples for Ganache/TestRPC and Rinkeby/Infura are included.
+_Do not use this code in production (Mainnet) or any public testnets if you don't want your Excel data to be publicly readable by everyone!
+This is solely for training purposes._

 ![Integration overview](docs/img/overview.png)